Mattomanka/zxcvbn-cs/README.md

 Zxcvbn C#/.NET
 ==============

-This is a port of the `Zxcvbn` JavaScript password strength estimation library at https://github.com/lowe/zxcvbn to .NET, written in C#.
+This is a port of the [zxcvbn JavaScript password strength estimation library](https://github.com/lowe/zxcvbn) to .NET, written in C#.

 From the `Zxcvbn` readme: